angular/angular/aio/content/guide/elements.md

 }
 ```

-- `app.module.ts` supports the dynamic-loading method by listing PopupComponent in the module's entryComponents.
-When you add it as a custom element, you don't need this.
+- `app.module.ts` adds the PopupComponent in the module's `entryComponents` list, to exclude it from compilation and avoid startup warnings or errors.

 ```
 import {BrowserModule} from '@angular/platform-browser';